ax130885/Digital_image_process_113_1_BIME/02.hw/README.md

 <br/>
 6. Implement a function to adjust the spatial resolution (enlarge or shrink) and grayscale levels of an image.
 Use an interpolation method on enlarging an image.
 (10%)
 <br/>
-7. Implement a function to adjust the brightness and constrast of an image.
+7. Implement a function to adjust the brightness and contrast of an image.
 (10%)
 <br/>
-8. Implement a histogram equalization function for automatic constrast adjustment.
+8. Implement a histogram equalization function for automatic contrast adjustment.
 (15%)
 <br/>

 Test your image processing functions with various images and compare the processed image with those processed with Photoshop, PhotoImpact, or other similar commercial image processing software.